Amaranth, an Open Source Roguelike in C#

 Malison is the terminal library Amaranth uses for its user interface.
 Like many roguelikes, Amaranth doesn't have graphics.
 Instead, it draws the game world in ASCII like an old computer terminal.
 Malison is a generic library for drawing to a virtual terminal.
 Even if you don't care about Amaranth, Malison should be exactly what you need if you're going to write your own roguelike or other terminal-style app in C#.

-It's all up on bitbucket: bramble, malison, amaranth.
-Feel free to try it out, branch it, or whatever.
-In the meantime, I'll try to find time to start writing some documentation on more interesting parts of what's in there.
+It’s all up on GitHub: Bramble, Malison, Amaranth.
+Feel free to try it out, fork it, or whatever.
+In the meantime, I’ll try to find time to start writing some documentation on more interesting parts of what’s in there.